Enjoy organic, sustainable and local food.

-Within the last year, the park restaurants made a switch to non-genetically modified oils and shortenings in all their products.
+Within the last couple of years, the park restaurants made a switch to non-genetically modified oils and shortenings in all their products.
 The staff even removed shrimp and salmon from the menu because the harsh environmental effects shrimp and salmon farming have on the ocean, Harlow says.
 Industrial-scale aquaculture destroys coastal ecosystems by negatively impacting the water quality consequently killing off plants and marine life.

 “It’s a combination of supporting the local community but the other side of it is creating a global world,” Harlow says.
 “We buy a lot of food in the year - almost $11 million in food.
 If me not buying $50,000 worth of shrimp gives somebody a message that they have to do something different, then I hope they do something different.”